Advanced Excel focused on the Accounting Profession

 Quick explanation of the technique

 ODBC is a tool that can access databases created by other applications e.g. Pastel.
 To import data from Pastel into Excel you need a suitable ODBC driver.
 The ODBC driver needs to know which data you are interested in.
 Rather than provide all this information each time to access the data, you do this once by defining a Data Source Name template.
-The DSN can then be re-used whenever you want to access the data again.
-You can then submit commands to the ODBC driver and it will send you the data and display the result in a spreadsheet format.
+The DSN can

 In this course we will use Excel to create a database, ODBC to define the connection to the database and Microsoft Query to provide a user interface through which to query the data.